Symptoms of Hyperthyroidism in Cats

 - Unusual nocturnal vocalizations

-These symptoms do not appear suddenly or appear all together.
-Instead, rather they develop progressively.
+These clinical signs of hyperthyroidism in cats do not appear suddenly or all at once.
+Instead, they develop progressively.
 If we neglect our cat's care, the it is possible we overlook these symptoms.
 When the thyroid increases hormone production it can affect other organs in the body.
-Kidney function is particularly affected and, if not managed properly, can lead to fatal kidney failure.
+Kidney function is particularly affected and, if not managed properly, can lead to fatal kidney failure in cats.

 To confirm diagnosis of feline hyperthyroidism, veterinary medical tests are necessary.
 The most important diagnostic tool is a complete blood test.
 This will let us know not only the state of the white blood cells, but will let us know the levels of liver enzymes which are essential in detecting kidney problems.
 Blood tests also let us know the general state of health of the cat.

 In addition an electrocardiogram may be utilized.
-This will help us evaluate the possibility of a cardiac problem such as arrhythmia or tachycardia.
+This will help us evaluate the possibility of a cardiac problem in the cat such as arrhythmia or tachycardia.
 A biopsy may be performed if cancerous carcinoma is suspected.

 Treatment of hyperthyroidism in cats